ucsb-coral/coral/team/contributions/CONTRIBS.md

 ### Daniel

-Worked on the dining common menu API testing and backend of firebase
+*Initiated the favorite dining common menu feature and planed features *Worked on the dining common menu API functionaility *Encapsulated UCSB API access by moving the api calls from front end to the back end *Led retro 01 and pair programmed with Scott a lot

 ### Scott Graham